st3rven/kali_setup/README.md

 # kali_setup

-this is a for my own use, with some upgrades from the original.
+this is a script for my own use, with some upgrades from the original.
 ----------------------------------------------------------------------------------------------------
 -----------------------------------
 Kali Setup script